Skip to main content

 Sauerbraten

-Germany's national dish - pot roast (usually beef) marinated for days in wine, vinegar, and spices, then slow-braised until tender.
-Served with red cabbage and dumplings or potatoes.
+Often called Germany's national dish: a pot roast, usually beef, left to marinate for days in wine, vinegar, and spices, then braised low and slow until it falls apart.
+Comes with red cabbage and either dumplings or potatoes.

 Currywurst